PutinCoinPUT/WindowsNodes/README.md

 Here you can clone/download the Windows-Node Wallet for PUTinCoin:

 PutinCoin-qt.exe.zip = Windows GUI Node Wallet
+putincoind.exe.zip = Wincows CLI Node Wallet

 Download, extract and run!

+The new CLI wallet must be run from terminal and can be started by background service, if wished.

 IMPORTANT: Especially on Windows it might be, that your Virus Software doesn't like the PUT-Walletapp and may block it after unzipping or prevent execution.